The Money Store: Artwork

-The album cover depicts a voluptuous masochist with "Death Grips" carved into their chest on the leash of a smoking female sadist.
+The album cover depicts a female masochist, with "Death Grips" carved into her chest, on the leash of a smoking female sadist.
 The image is painted by Sua Yoo, an artist with whom Death Grips had worked in the past.
 They later appeared on the album art for the band's 2015 soundtrack album, Fashion Week.
 It originally appeared in a zine, but the band name carved into the submissive's chest was added afterwards.
 The non-explicit variant of the album cover includes a white bar with the album name printed across it, censoring the breasts.

 Reception

 The Money Store received critical acclaim upon release.
 Music journalist Jim Carroll summarized: "MC Ride, Andy Morin and Zach Hill set out to create an intense, spectacular, feral racket and succeed in spades.
 Once you get used to the fact that they're fuming, you'll thrill to the raw, fractured, incessant and apocalyptic barrage of noise as Death Grips prepare for the end of the world."

 Jayson Greene of Pitchfork assigned the album a "Best New Music" label and wrote that "The Money Store is about as intellectual an experience as a scraped knee.
 But it's just as good at reminding you that you're alive."

-The album also notably received a "10" from music critic Anthony Fantano, the first of only seven albums to have ever received a perfect score from him as of September 2021.
+The album also notably received a "10" from music critic Anthony Fantano, the first of nine in his YouTube channel.

 Spin, while very positive towards The Money Store, felt it was inferior to Exmilitary for the rejection of the mixtape's use of samples, specifically "the raw, imperfect way that samples rub up against one another."
 Less satisfied reviewers included Louis Pattison of NME, who felt its "utterly convincing" dystopian vision was ruined by an "alienating" presentation of themes that lacked a goal; The Guardian's Alex Macpherson, who claimed Burnett's "one-note" vocal performance distracted the listener from the instrumentals' "careening thrill;" and Sputnikmusic, who panned the "poor taste" blend of genres and production elements and "MC Ride's consistently incoherent mumbling and meme-of-the-day approach to making hooks" that muddled the record's lyrical complexities.